pydantic/pydantic/docs/index.md

 * `id` is of type int; the annotation only declaration tells *pydantic* that this field is required.
 Strings, bytes or floats will be coerced to ints if possible, otherwise an exception would be raised.
-* `name` is inferred as a string from the default, it is not required as it has a default.
+* `name` is inferred as a string from the default; it is not required as it has a default.
 * `signup_ts` is a datetime field which is not required (``None`` if it's not supplied), pydantic will process either a unix timestamp int (e.g. `1496498400`) or a string representing the date & time.
 * `friends` uses python's typing system, it is required to be a list of integers, as with `id` integer-like objects will be converted to integers.

-If validation fails pydantic with raise an error with a breakdown of what was wrong:
+If validation fails pydantic will raise an error with a breakdown of what was wrong:

 ```py
 {!./examples/example2.py!}